-We believe that, as an upstream regulator of cytokine storm, GM-CSF neutralization with lenzilumab may offer advantages over other immunomodulator strategies that either target other downstream cytokines such as IL-1, IL-6, CCR5, MCP-1, IP-10, TNF-α, or MIP-1α (the ligand for the CCR5 receptor) or are broadly immune-suppressive and target cytokine signaling pathways non-selectively through JAK inhibition or steroids which have well documented lympholytic properties.
-In addition, we believe, lenzilumab is the only immunomodulator that was in an active clinical trial in a non-COVID indication to prevent cytokine storm prior to embarking upon the Phase III COVID-19 trial.
-According to clinicaltrials.gov, lenzilumab is currently the only agent in an active Phase III trial targeting GM-CSF.
-In addition, lenzilumab may have additional benefits on T-cell function as demonstrated in preclinical models with CAR-T.
+We believe that, as an upstream regulator of cytokine storm, GM-CSF neutralization with lenzilumab may offer advantages over other immunomodulator strategies that either target downstream cytokines such as IL-1, IL-6, CCR5, MCP-1, IP-10, TNF-α, or MIP-1α (the ligand for the CCR5 receptor) or are broadly immune-suppressive and target cytokine signaling pathways non-selectively through JAK inhibition or steroids which have well documented lympholytic properties.
+In addition, we believe, lenzilumab is the only immunomodulator that was in an active clinical trial in a non-COVID indication to prevent cytokine storm prior to embarking upon the Phase 3 COVID-19 trial.
+Not only is lenzilumab involved in COVID-19 related pneumonia, but lenzilumab may also have additional benefits on T-cell function as demonstrated in preclinical models with CAR-T.

-Lenzilumab is being studied in patients with confirmed COVID 19 infection and pneumonia who are hospitalized not requiring IMV and blood oxygen (Sp02) levels below 94%.
+Lenzilumab is being studied in patients with confirmed COVID 19 infection and pneumonia who are hospitalized not requiring IMV and blood oxygen (SpO2) levels below 94%.
 We believe the market potential for lenzilumab to be significant as shown in the following graphic.
-According to the COVID Tracking Project, as of August 30, 2020, daily hospitalizations are approximately 1,000 new patients per day.
+According to the COVID Tracking Project, as of May 21, 2021, weekly hospitalizations are approximately 3,438 patients.

 Development and implementation of individualized treatments based on T-cell therapies has the potential to revolutionize the fight against cancer.
-Three CAR-T therapies have been approved by the FDA, Kite’s Yescarta, Tecartus and Novartis’s Kymriah, to treat forms of B-cell cancers such as various types of Non-Hodgkin Lymphoma (“NHL”), including DLBCL, mantle cell lymphoma and acute lymphoblastic leukemia (“ALL”) in patients that have failed two or more lines of systemic therapy.
+Four CAR-T therapies have been approved by the FDA (Kite’s Yescarta, Tecartus, Novartis’s Kymriah, and Bristol Myers Squibb’s Breyanzi) to treat forms of B-cell cancers such as various types of Non-Hodgkin Lymphoma (“NHL”), including Diffuse Large-B-Cell Lymphoma (“DLBCL”), mantle cell lymphoma, and acute lymphoblastic leukemia (“ALL”) in patients that have failed two or more lines of systemic therapy.
 According to the Surveillance, Epidemiology, and End Results (“SEER”) program of the National Cancer Institute, it is estimated that nearly 20,000 patients per year in the U.S. will die from all forms of Non-Hodgkin Lymphoma, including patients with relapsed or refractory (r/r) B-cell NHL and ALL.
-Common side effects of CAR-T therapy include CRS and Neurologic Toxicities (NT).
+Common side effects of CAR-T therapy include Cytokine Release Syndrome (“CRS”) and Neurologic Toxicities (“NT”).
 We believe agents that address the CRS and NT side effects of CAR-T therapies will greatly expand the use of CAR-T therapies.

 The global CAR-T therapy market is projected to grow to greater than $2 billion in 2021, with continued growth up to $8.5 billion in 2028, according to ‘Evaluatepharma’.

-In addition to CAR-T therapy, we are advancing our platform for GM-CSF suppression for a broad range of other T-cell engaging therapies, including for the prevention and/or treatment of GvHD in patients undergoing allogeneic HSCT, which involves transferring stem cells from a healthy donor to the patient.
-Allogeneic HSCT has demonstrated effectiveness in treating hematological cancers, and as a result the overall number of allogeneic HSCT treatments continues to increase annually in the U.S. and in Europe.
+In addition to CAR-T therapy, we are advancing our platform for GM-CSF suppression for a broad range of other T-cell engaging therapies, including for the prevention and/or treatment of Graft versus Host Disease (“GvHD”) in patients undergoing allogeneic Hematopoietic Stem Cell Transplantation (“HSCT”), which involves transferring stem cells from a healthy donor to the patient.
+Allogeneic HSCT has demonstrated effectiveness in treating hematological cancers, and as a result, the overall number of allogeneic HSCT treatments continues to increase annually in the U.S. and in Europe.
 Unfortunately, many of these treatments lead to serious side-effects and have ample room for improved efficacy.